Exchange traded products: Admission guidelines

 Licensed exchanges are required to monitor the ETPs and issuers admitted to their market on an ongoing basis to ensure, to the extent that it is reasonably practicable to do so:

 - a fair, orderly and transparent market, and

 The licensed exchange needs to ensure that its own capabilities remain adequate as the market and range of products evolve (e.g. experienced staff, IT systems).

-- the continuous disclosure and other disclosure obligations are being met by issuers, including disclosure about tracking performance for ETPs that follow an index
+- issuers meet continuous disclosure and other disclosure obligations, including disclosure about tracking performance for ETPs that follow an index

-- the agreed liquidity/spreads are being complied with by market makers.
+- market makers comply with the agreed liquidity/spreads.
 For example, licensed exchanges should engage with issuers and market makers where there is insufficient liquidity or spreads are becoming too wide

-- the effectiveness of any incentive schemes (i.e. rebates or other incentives) for each product do not produce unnecessary intermediation
+- incentive schemes (e.g. rebates) for each product do not produce unnecessary intermediation

 - issuers adhere to the ETP’s intended derivative limits.
 Licensed exchanges may impose conditions requiring issuers to notify them when derivative exposures exceed permitted levels.
-In such cases, the licensed exchange should monitor the frequency of the reporting and take appropriate action if the incidence is unreasonable or greater than anticipated
+In such cases, the licensed exchange should monitor the frequency of reporting and take appropriate action if the extent to which derivative exposures exceed permitted levels is unreasonable or greater than anticipated

 - there are adequate procedures for managing situations where it may not be possible to sell close to the NAV (e.g. low liquidity ETPs, orderly wind-downs of ETPs or fund suspensions), and